juliogomez/netdevops/README.md

     cd cicd-3tier
     ```

 2. To simplify the setup and management of the local environment, a `Makefile` is included in the repository.
-Simply run `make dev` to do the following:
+Simply run `make dev` to do the following (to see the exact commands being executed for each of these steps, just take a look at the contents of your `Makefile`):

     * Use NCS NetSim to start a local simulation of the network including the core, distribution, and access devices
     * Setup a local NCS project directory within the repo
     * Start NCS and import in the netsim simulation
     * Perform an initial sync-from
     * Deploy the current network-as-code configuration to NCS and the network devices, using Ansible

-    (to see the exact commands being executed for each of these steps, just take a look at the contents of your `Makefile`)

     ```
     make dev